-(1) Lease expenses represent the amount recorded within the statement of activities.
+(1) Lease expenses represent the amount recorded within the statements of activities.
 Fixed lease expenses are recorded on a straight-line basis over the lease term and therefore are not necessarily representative of cash payments made during the same period.

-Supplemental statement of financial position information related to leases at June 30, 2022 and 2021 was as follows:
+Supplemental statement of financial position information related to leases at June 30, 2023 and 2022 was as follows: